galaxyproject/galaxy-cloudman-playbook/roles/galaxyprojectdotorg.galaxy/README.md

 - `galaxy_repo` (default: `https://bitbucket.org/galaxy/galaxy-dist`): Upstream
   Mercurial repository from which Galaxy should be cloned.
+- `galaxy_git_repo` (default: `https://github.com/galaxyproject/galaxy.git`):
+  Upstream Git repository from which Galaxy should be cloned.
 - `galaxy_changeset_id` (default: `stable`): A changeset id, tag, branch, or other valid Mercurial identifier for which changeset Galaxy should be updated to.
 Specifying a branch will update to the latest changeset on that branch.
 A